Sport Spread Betting Guide

 3. Choose A Betting Market

-After choosing your event, you’ll see different markets to bet on, including Total Points, Supremacy and Handicap bets.
-Select the betting market you wish to bet on, like Total Goals market for a football event or Total Points for an NBA game.
+Select the market you wish to bet on.
+For example, a Total Goals market for a football event, or Total Points for an NBA game.

 How To Spread Bet On Sports - Choose A Market